btwei/Voxel-Engine/README.md

 # Voxel-Engine
-Voxel Engine: High-Performance Voxel-Based 3D Engine in C++
+Voxel Engine: Vulkan-Based 3D Engine in C++

 This voxel engine, written in C++ with Vulkan, is designed for high performance and scalability, leveraging low-level control over memory, multi-threading, and GPU-accelerated rendering.
 It supports seamless voxel-based world generation, where chunks and voxels can be placed at arbitrary world coordinates, allowing for infinite worlds.